 It has an area of 176.215 km2. being the second smallest state in South America in terms of territory.

-Its population of approximately 3,300,000 inhabitants is of European origin –mainly Spanish and Italian–.
-Uruguay has the highest urban population density (83%) and the highest literacy rate (97.3%) in South America.
+Its population of approx. 3,5 million inhabitants is of European origin –mainly Spanish and Italian, enjoying the highest urban population density (83%) and the highest literacy rate (97.3%) in South America.